brat

 Etymology

-Early Modern English (ca. 1500) slang term meaning "beggar's child".
+Early Modern English (c.
+1500) slang term meaning "beggar's child".
 Possibly from Scots bratchet (“bitch, hound”).
-Or, possibly originally a dialectal word, from northern and western England and the Midlands, for a "makeshift or ragged garment," from Old English bratt (“cloak”), which is from a Celtic source (Old Irish brat (“cloak, cloth”)).
+Another possibility is that it was originally a dialectal word, from northern and western England and the Midlands, for a "makeshift or ragged garment," from Old English bratt (“cloak”), which is from a Celtic source (Old Irish brat (“cloak, cloth”)).
+In the sense "characteristic of a confident and assertive woman", coined by English singer and songwriter Charli XCX in her 2024 album Brat.

 Start learning English with learnfeliz.